 Schedule Another Appointment With Us If:

-Sometimes, extractions require follow-up care even when you do everything right.
+Sometimes, extractions require follow-up care even when you do everything right and that you follow the advised tooth extraction aftercare.
 Here are some reasons why you might want to come back to the dentist:

 1. You Show Signs of an Infection